yadach/paper-reader/README.md

 ```

 ## Example
-An example of generating a CVPR2024 list of papers is shown below.
+An example of generating paper list of CVPR2024 is shown below.

 ```bash
 $ source .venv/bin/activate